 Travel nursing is constantly evolving.
 While it was previously necessary to contact a recruiter or agency to start an assignment, that isn't always the case today.
 Nomad is a tool that connects clinicians directly to facilities.
 Nurses can search for jobs based on their preferred location and specialty and if their skills are a match, the facility's hiring manager can schedule a phone interview and extend an offer.

-Some nurses prefer to have all the negotiation and paperwork handled for them, including assistance securing housing.
+Some nurses prefer to have all the negotiation and paperwork handled for them, including assistance in securing housing.
 This is a significant component of committing to an assignment and is highly individualized.
 Recruiters can set up housing, such as an apartment, by utilizing the nurse's housing stipend.
 Other nurses prefer to save their housing allowance by staying with a friend, rooming with a nurse they will be working with, or booking an affordable Airbnb.

 Travel nursing can appear to be a glamorous escape that allows nurses to earn more money while seeing the world, but it requires careful consideration before signing a contract.
 For nurses with few obligations at home, a yearning to see other cities and meet new people, and the nursing experience to confidently provide care, travel nursing can't be beaten.
 If travel nursing is something that a nurse can't seem to stop thinking about, it's certainly worth contacting a reputable agency to see what adventures await them.